 - Drupal 8: MySQL 5.1.21/MariaDB/Percona/equivalent or higher with PDO and an InnoDB-compatible primary storage engine, PostgreSQL 8.3 or higher with PDO, SQLite 3.3.7 or higher

-- Drupal 6: PHP 5.2.x only.
+- Drupal 6: PHP 5.x only (5.2.5 or higher recommended).
 Warning: support for PHP 4.x has been dropped.
 Drupal core should work with PHP 5.3.x, but PHP 5.3.x and higher may produce errors or unexpected behavior especially for contributed modules and themes.

 - Drupal 7: PHP 5.2.5 or higher (5.4 or higher recommended).

 - Drupal 8: PHP 5.4.5 or higher